DNNCommunity/DNNDocs/content/administrators/assets/add-assets/index.md

-    Tip:
+    > [!Tip]

-    The breadcrumbs show your current location in the folder hierarchy.
+    > The breadcrumbs show your current location in the folder hierarchy.